-The penalties for this vary a bit from one state to the next, as they are established by the state governments.
-In Virginia, for example, doing this could bring about charges that qualify as a Class 1 misdemeanor.
+The penalties for resisting arrest vary from one state to the next, as they are established by the state governments.
+In Virginia, for example, doing this could qualify as a Class 1 misdemeanor.

 Generally, the crime of resisting arrest is charged as a misdemeanor or a felony depending on the severity of the actions of the person arrested.

 If you have been charged with resisting arrest you could be subject to the following penalties:

 If you were charged with resisting arrest, you might be entitled to the following defenses: